 - Annual Conroy Simberg Claims Management Seminar

-- "Show Me the Data – EHRs Effect on Malpractice Claims," Crittenden Medical Insurance Conference in Miami, Florida, April 2015
+- "Show Me the Data – EHRs Effect on Malpractice Claims," Crittenden Medical Insurance Conference in Miami, FL, April 2015

 - “Advanced Strategies for Avoiding and Managing Catastrophic Claims,” Crittenden Medical Insurance Conference in San Diego, CA, March 2014

-- In the early 2000's, our client (CLIENT) designed and manufactured thin-film bioabsorbable implants used to separate tissue during certain surgical procedures.
+- In the early 2000's, our client designed and manufactured thin-film bioabsorbable implants used to separate tissue during certain surgical procedures.
 In 2004, that company sold the entire product line, including intellectual property, to a subsequent purchaser (SP), via an Asset Purchase Agreement (APA).
-The APA provided for indemnification, and contained an arbitration clause.
-In 2008, a woman underwent gynecological surgery in a Miami hospital, and according to the surgical record two implants were used, one being identified as manufactured by SP, and one identified as manufactured by CLIENT.
+The APA provided for indemnification and contained an arbitration clause.
+In 2008, a woman underwent gynecological surgery in a Miami hospital.
+According to the surgical record two implants were used, one being identified as manufactured by SP, and one identified as manufactured by our client.
 In 2011, the woman sued the hospital and both manufacturers, alleging that the implants did not properly absorb and caused significant complications.
-Based upon the lot number and the expiration date contained in the Complaint, CLIENT recognized immediately that the implant listed in the operative record was not their product.
-A demand for indemnification and defense of the action was demanded, which was refused.
-At one point an offer was made to assume the defense of CLIENT, but SP refused to appropriately reimburse CLIENT for all attorney fees incurred, offering only $16,000.
-Discovery included the testimony of the hospital's nursing IT representative, who explained how CLIENT was erroneously listed on the operative record.
+Based on the lot number and the expiration date contained in the Complaint, the client recognized immediately that the implant listed in the operative record was not their product.
+A demand for indemnification and defense of the action were filed and were refused.
+At one point an offer was made to assume the defense of the client, but SP refused to appropriately reimburse the client for all attorney fees incurred, offering only $16,000.
+Discovery included the testimony of the hospital's nursing IT representative, who explained how our client was erroneously listed on the operative record.
 SP position remained unchanged.
-During the defense of the underlying litigation, CLIENT triggered the arbitration clause of the APA, and a two day binding arbitration was held in San Francisco.
-The three person panel concluded that CLIENT proved the implant in question was manufactured by SP, that CLIENT was entitled to a defense and indemnification, and awarded the sum of $383,000, an amount in excess of the fees and costs actually incurred by CLIENT's insurance carrier.
+During the defense of the underlying litigation, our client triggered the arbitration clause of the APA, and a two-day binding arbitration was held in San Francisco.
+The three-person panel concluded that the client proved the implant in question was manufactured by SP.
+Our client was entitled to a defense and indemnification, and awarded the sum of $383,000, an amount in excess of the fees and costs actually incurred by the client's insurance carrier.

-- A 45-year-old male goes to the hospital with headaches, dizziness and blurred vision.
-A CAT scan diagnosed hydrocephalous, and our client, a neurosurgeon, places a shunt.
-During the next two months follow-up CT scans are performed and read by two radiologists.
-Two months post-surgery a brain abscess is diagnosed, and an infectious disease physician is consulted.
-The brain abscess is surgically removed by the neurosurgeon, and any evidence of infection eliminated.
-Two months later the patient presents to his neurologist and although the area of the abscess shows no evidence of infection, the patient develops a mid-brain syndrome.
-The patient declines neurologically and dies approximately two years later.
+- A 45-year-old male went to the hospital with headaches, dizziness, and blurred vision.
+A CAT scan diagnosed hydrocephalous, and our client, a neurosurgeon, placed a shunt.
+During the next two months, follow-up CT scans were performed and read by two radiologists.
+Two months post-surgery, a brain abscess was diagnosed, and an infectious disease physician was consulted.
+The brain abscess was surgically removed by the neurosurgeon, and any evidence of infection eliminated.
+Two months later, the patient met with his neurologist.
+Although the area of the abscess shows no evidence of infection, the patient developed a mid-brain syndrome.
+The patient declined neurologically and died approximately two years later.

-A medical malpractice/wrongful death action is brought by the surviving spouse and two sons of the decedent against the neurosurgeon, two radiologists, and the infectious disease physician.
-It is alleged that the physician delayed in the diagnosis of the abscess, and the neurosurgeon was negligent in performing the removal of the abscess.
-The defendants contended that the abscess was timely diagnosed, and the abscess resolved and bore no relationship to the mid-brain syndrome which caused the patient’s death.
-Following a five week trial all defendants received a defense verdict in Miami-Dade County Circuit Court.
+A medical malpractice/wrongful death action was brought by the surviving spouse and two sons of the decedent against the neurosurgeon, two radiologists, and the infectious disease physician.
+It was alleged that the physician delayed in the diagnosis of the abscess, and the neurosurgeon was negligent in performing the removal of the abscess.
+The defendants contended that the abscess was timely diagnosed, and the abscess resolved and bore no relationship to the mid-brain syndrome that caused the patient’s death.
+Following a five-week trial, all defendants received a defense verdict in Miami-Dade County Circuit Court.